tyronyiu/Uni/MGT345/2019-02-04-continued.md

 help find and employ these resources.
 Traditional methods could include Job fairs or Internships.

+### Tailoring recruitment methods to sources

+Firms are different from each other, thus recruitment methods have to be tailored suitably.

 ### Active and Passive Job Seekers

 Active job seekers are commited to finding another job.
 Where as passive